-High-Span Managers Are the High-Touch Networkers
+High-Span Leaders Are the High-Touch Networkers

 Multiple Span Measures